DytechV/Serika-splashscreen/README.md

 # Serika-splashscreen
-just me doing some fun experimenting with kde plasma
+just me doing some fun experimenting with kde plasma (if you see last commit message was "test" that just me experimenting with git in terminal lol)

 ## installation
 just put down serika in ~/.local/share/plasma/look-and-feel and open settings to use it